Terms of Service

 - Make sure we are always notified of changes to your company

-- Keep your accounts up to date through our online accounting software
+- Keep your accounts and regulatory filings up to date through our online accounting software

 - Advise us if you are inside IR35